Welcome to the third part of Croatia for children in 2021 series! *updated in April 2021

 The so-called Advent u Zagrebu, or Zagreb Christmas market, starts in the last days of November and lasts until the first week of January.
 Christmas in Zagreb is a magical moment that kids and parents enjoy a lot.

 The weather brings snow every year, there are Christmas treats and winter drinks served across the city, and the atmosphere is just awesome!
 It’s no coincidence the Advent got the Best Christmas market award in 2016, 2017, and 2018!
+It was also held in 2020 with the necessary epidemiological measures.

 The most popular national park in Croatia is called Plitvice Lakes.
 It is very close to the capital and you can come with either car or one of the many buses that bring visitors from Zagreb every day.
 Now, Plitvice Lakes requires some walking around to see several beautiful waterfalls and 16 lakes following one after another.